What is known about the search for a former US soldier suspected of killing 4 at a Montana bar

 All four were residents of Anaconda, which is situated between rugged mountains about 25 miles (40 kilometers) northwest of Butte.

-Robert Wyatt, 70, said he was neighbors with Leach at a public housing complex for elderly people and people with disabilities.
+Robert Wyatt, 70, told The Associated Press he was neighbors with Leach at a public housing complex for elderly people and people with disabilities.
 Leach was deaf and kept mostly to himself, Wyatt said, but he was always happy to help his neighbors.

+Kelley's daughter, Kristian Kelley, told NBC News her mother was a recently retired oncology nurse who picked up the bartending job to fill some of her free time.
+The daughter said she was shocked to hear about the shooting in a text message from a friend and grew worried when her mother didn't answer the phone.
+Upon driving into town, she learned her mother was among the victims.

 In a town where “everybody knows everybody,” the entire community is hurting, said resident David Jabarek, 70.